yashrsinghh/IS477_Course_Project/StatusReport.md

 Artifacts: Notebook with time-series plots of the Federal Funds rate, S&P 500 price, and their combined comparison, plus notes outlining the planned automated workflow.

 Status: In-Progress

+Planning Ahead Weeks 13-15:

+Between Weeks 13-15, our goal is to move from our clean, merged dataset to a finished analysis about how interest rates and the S&P 500 move together.
+In Week 13, we want to start running analysis by testing how different rate levels and rate changes relate to returns and volatility.
+In Week 14, we’ll shift toward reproducibility by writing a data dictionary, polishing our scripts, and tightening up our GitHub documentation.
+Finally, in Week 15, we plan to pull everything together by refining analysis, finalizing figures, double-check citation/organization in the repository, and complete the report.
+By the end, we want a project that’s both analytically solid, but also easy for someone else to understand and reproduce.

+Team Member Contributions:
+Yash Singh: I found and cleaned the Federal Funds Rate dataset and helped integrate it with the S&P 500 data.
+Additionally, I merged the cleaned datasets into a single table and computed summary statistics for the merged data.